The definitive guide to asset

 Keeping track of our assets has been a fundamental human activity since the beginning of time.
 Ever since the concept of ownership came into being, people have assigned intrinsic value to items and have needed to know their physical location so that they could be retrieved later.

-This has never been truer than when it comes to keeping track of commercial items.
+This has never been truer than when it comes to keeping track of commercial items, and is central to the practice of physical asset tracking and management.
 Businesses need to know where their physical goods are at all times whether for inventory management or protecting them from loss.

 And while technology makes the job much easier, it can still be an enormous challenge to know where your property is at all times, especially when it is constantly moving around.

 For that reason, an effective asset and inventory management plan may include having an asset and inventory tracking system designed to let businesses know exactly where their valuables are at any given time.